 By Laureen Peck, Solar Energy World

 We are going through some trying times right now, but it is still is good to remember how lucky we are to live in a free, democratic country.
-Even if you are practicing social distancing, there are all kinds of creative ways to celebrate July 4th.
-For example, you could show your friends and neighbors that you believe we are all in this together by flying our flag, promoting a U.S. charity or holding a “virtual” Independence Day party.
+Even if you are practicing social distancing, there are all kinds of creative ways to celebrate American Freedom.
+For example, you could show your friends and neighbors that you believe we are all in this together by flying our flag, promoting a U.S. charity or holding a “virtual” party.

 You could also choose to go solar.
 Yes, going solar really is patriotic.
 Here’s why:

 Today, two million residential, commercial and utility-scale solar installations produce enough electricity each year to power more than 12 million American homes.
 By 2024, 2.5 percent of all U.S. homes will be solar powered.
 One reason solar adoption is growing so quickly in our country is because cost barriers for homeowners have virtually disappeared.

 In many states, like New Jersey, Florida, Maryland and Pennsylvania, you can pay $0 for solar panels and installation with a Solar Lease or Solar PPA (Power Purchase Agreement) to lock in a lower electricity rate than your utility.
 This means you can literally pay nothing to contribute positively to our society by adding pollution-free power to the grid that benefits everyone in your community while you personally benefit from energy cost savings.